Here you will find information about our current and past lab members.

 Current Lab Members (2025-2026)

-Aydia is an undergraduate student at the University of Calgary, working towards completing her Bachelor of Arts in Psychology.
-As a volunteer research assistant in the SEA Lab, she had the opportunity to work on the case studies project for content taught in PSYC 352 – Lifespan Developmental Psychology.
+Aydia is an incoming Honours student for 2026-2027 and has worked in the SEA lab for 2 years as an RA.
 Currently, she is in the process of examining data on peer and family relationships, school engagement, ADHD, anxiety symptoms, belonging, as well as social emotional assets.
-She is collaborating with other lab members on ISSBD conference ideas, while also acting in a supportive role for the 2025-2026 Honours study.
 With a passion for neurodiversity advocacy in youth, Aydia’s primary areas of interest are in neurodevelopmental disorders and psychoeducational assessment.
 She plans to pursue an honours degree, followed by a MEd or MSc in School & Applied Child Psychology.

 Ian is an undergraduate student at the University of Calgary completing a Bachelor of Arts in both Drama and Psychology.
 Ian’s honours thesis is examining masculinity, social dominance orientation, sexuality, and social emotional assets.
 Ian’s other work includes studying ADHD and anxiety in undergraduate populations.
 Outside of psychology, Ian is an actor who has been in productions such as OurTown, Diary of a Wimpy Kid, Shakespeare in Love, A Monster Calls, and more.

 Khadija (pronounced ka-dee-jah) is an undergraduate Psychology major with a minor in Gender and Sexuality Studies at the University of Calgary.
-As a volunteer research assistant in the SEA Lab, she has contributed to the development of theory-based case studies for PSYC 352: Lifespan Developmental Psychology.
-She is currently collaborating on conference research projects that examine social-emotional assets among gender and sexual minority populations, as well as research focused on ADHD.
-She is also involved in data analysis for upcoming Honours research projects.
-Khadija’s future research and career interests are in clinical neuropsychology with a particular focus on pediatric populations, while remaining open to exploring other clinical groups.
+She has contributed to data analysis for Honours research projects.
+Khadija’s future research and career interests are in clinical neuropsychology with a particular focus on pediatric populations.
 She aims to examine the neurocognitive and behavioural impacts of neurological conditions on development.
+Khadija is completing her Honours thesis with Dr. Brandy Callahan for 2026-2027.

 Past Lab Members